digikar99/polymorphic-functions/README.md

 Well...

 \*\*Using [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) - but this apparantly has a few limitations like requiring non-builtin-classes to have an additional metaclass.
 This effectively renders it impossible to use for the classes in already existing libraries.

-## An Ideal Way Forward

-- The designer should know MOP to extend `cl:generic-function` to provide dispatching based on typed
-- The resulting work should not have the above limitation of `fast-generic-functions`
-- Should provide compile-time optimizations, as well as compiler-notes to help user optimize / debug their code

 ## Examples